 Bacterial Enteric Infections

-Rates of Gram-negative bacterial enteric infections are at least 10-fold higher among HIV-infected adults than in the general population but decline when patients are on antiretroviral therapy (ART).1-7 The risk of bacterial diarrhea varies according to CD4 T-lymphocyte (CD4) count and is greatest in individuals with clinical AIDS and/or <200 CD4 cells/mm3.5 The most common routinely cultured enteric bacteria among HIV-infected adults in the United States are Salmonella (particularly Salmonella enterica serotypes Typhimurium and Enteritidis), Shigella, and Campylobacter.
-Diarrheagenic Escherichia coli, particularly enteroaggregative E. coli, may contribute to the burden of diarrheal disease8 but their role is poorly understood because diagnosis requires specialized laboratory capacity.
-Clostridium difficile-associated infection (CDI) is common in HIV-infected patients; recent data9 suggest that low CD4 count (<50 cells/mm3) is an independent disease risk factor in addition to the traditional risk factors such as exposure to a healthcare facility or to antibiotics.
-Increased recognition of community-associated CDI in HIV-uninfected individuals suggests that the healthcare provider should consider CDI in the evaluation of outpatient diarrheal illnesses.
+Rates of Gram-negative bacterial enteric infections are at least 10-fold higher among HIV-infected adults than in the general population, but these rates decline when patients are on antiretroviral therapy (ART).1-7 The risk of bacterial diarrhea varies according to CD4 T-lymphocyte (CD4) count and is greatest in individuals with clinical AIDS and/or <200 CD4 cells/mm3.5 The bacteria most frequently isolated by culture from HIV-infected adults in the United States are Salmonella (particularly Salmonella enterica serotypes Typhimurium and Enteritidis), Shigella, and Campylobacter.
+Diarrheagenic Escherichia coli, particularly enteroaggregative E. coli, may contribute to the burden of diarrheal disease,8 but their role is poorly understood because diagnosis remains a research-only test.
+Clostridium difficile-associated infection (CDI) is common in HIV-infected patients; recent data9 suggest that low CD4 count (<50 cells/mm3) is an independent disease risk factor in addition to the traditional risk factors such as exposure to a health care facility or to antibiotics.
+Because community-onset CDI is increasingly recognized, health care providers should also consider CDI in the evaluation of outpatient diarrheal illnesses in HIV-infected individuals.
 Data on Helicobacter pylori infection in HIV infection are limited and do not suggest excess risk in HIV-infected individuals.
-Other enteric infections that may cause diarrhea, such as Mycobacterium avium complex (MAC) and cytomegalovirus are discussed elsewhere in these guidelines.
+Other enteric infections that may cause diarrhea, such as Mycobacterium avium complex (MAC) and cytomegalovirus, are discussed elsewhere in these guidelines.

-As with bacterial enteric infections in HIV-uninfected persons, the probable source for most enteric infections in HIV-infected patients is ingestion of contaminated food or water.3 Sexual activity with the potential for direct or indirect fecal-oral exposure also increases risk of infections, especially with Shigella10 and Campylobacter11 (see Appendix A for further details.).
-HIV-associated alterations in mucosal immunity or intestinal integrity and treatment with acid-suppressive agents may facilitate acquisition of enteric bacterial infections.
+As with bacterial enteric infections in HIV-uninfected persons, the probable source for most enteric infections in HIV-infected patients is ingestion of contaminated food or water.3 Sexual activity with the potential for direct or indirect fecal-oral exposure also increases risk of infections, especially with Shigella10 and Campylobacter11 (see Appendix for further details).
+HIV-associated alterations in mucosal immunity or intestinal integrity and treatment with acid-suppressive agents may increase risk of enteric bacterial infections.

 The three major clinical syndromes of infection with Gram-negative enteric bacteria among HIV-infected patients are: